 Of course you would, and vaccines are an inescapable part of any pet health plan.
-They help animals fight disease before it takes hold, and keep pet populations as a whole safe from infection.
+They help animals fight disease before it takes hold, and keep pet populations and human populations as a whole safe from dangerous infection.
 To see exactly why vaccines are so important and how best to ensure your pet’s safety, it’s critical to understand how they work.

 Here are some of the most common questions, and their answers.